HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

   )
 }}

-Google APIs: fonts, analytics, account management, advertising, and tag management, are the most popular third-parties across the entire web.
-62.6% of all pages use Google Fonts which is over 4.9 million pages out of the 7.9 million mobile pages in our dataset!
+Google services: fonts, analytics, account management, advertising, and tag management, are the most popular third-parties across the entire web.
+63% of all pages use Google Fonts which is over 4.9 million pages out of the 7.9 million mobile pages in our dataset!

 {{ figure_markup(
   caption="Percentage of scripts of all third-party requests",